Flash MyNode OS Image

 Once selected, click "Flash!" and the image will be written to the drive.
 The flashing process may take 5-15 minutes.

-# Insert SD Card into Device
+# Insert Flash Drive into Device

 Once, it has been inserted, reconnect the power cable and enjoy MyNode!